hurwitzlab/r-oce/README.md

 # Run Online

-We have created a CyVerse/Stampede2 app that can be run from the iMicrobe.us (https://www.imicrobe.us/#/apps/83)
+If you have a CyVerse account, you can run the app on the Stampede2 cluster at TACC via iMicrobe (https://www.imicrobe.us/#/apps/83).

 # Run via CyVerse